billsonfisher/psitesting/wp-content/plugins/paid-member-subscriptions/readme.txt

 == Changelog ==

+= 1.7.1 =
+* Small modifications required for the new addon that will be launched
+* Added missing addons to Basic Info page and a notice for Fixed Period Memberships addon

 = 1.7.0 =
 * Added individualized classes on the field containers on register and profile forms
 * Added hooks below each item in Subscription Plan Details metabox
 * Added a filter on the pms_get_subscription_plans function output

 = 1.6.9 =
-* Fixed a possible notice if there was no subscription plan selected on the Profile Builder form
+* Fixed: a possible notice if there was no subscription plan selected on the Profile Builder form
-* Fixed issue with Woocommerce discounts that did not get applied to products that existed before we activated PMS
+* Fixed: issue with Woocommerce discounts that did not get applied to products that existed before we activated PMS
-* Fixed payments that were not showing in reports for the last day of the month.
+* Fixed: payments that were not showing in reports for the last day of the month.
 * Added GMT offset to the date we display in the payment history shortcode.

 = 1.6.8 =